 Is Wheat Flour Safe For Dogs?

 Milk-Bones contain wheat flour and malted barley flour, both of which contain a protein called gluten.
 For the most part wheat flour products are safe for dogs, but some dogs are gluten-intolerant.
 These dogs experience digestive upset, nausea, bloating and diarrhea when they consume wheat.
 They might also experience itchy skin, and scratching it can lead to bigger problems, like infected hotspots.
-If your dog is experiencing any of these symptoms, and you’re not sure why, it’s a good idea to ask your veterinarian for advice about allergies, and how to pinpoint their triggers.
+Speak to your veterinarian if your dog is experiencing any of these symptoms.

 Potential Health Problems Caused by Milk Bones

 Milk-bones are intended as a treat food only.
 Treat foods should never make up more than 10% of a dog’s total daily food intake.
 The other 90% of their diet should come from a nutritionally complete wet, dry, homemade or raw diet.
 Nutritionally complete means it contains the right balance of carbohydrates, proteins and fats, and all the vitamins and minerals your dog needs to stay healthy.
 If your dog enjoys too many Milk-Bones at the expense of eating complete foods, they could suffer some unpleasant consequences, including: